 Of course, you don’t want to drown your readers in a sea of texts.
-When you add relevant images to the message that you want to convey, it helps to break down the massive chunks of writing, making it easier for readers to scan.
+When you add relevant images to the message you want to convey, it helps break down the massive chunks of writing, making it easier for readers to scan.

 Plus, they do a better job of capturing our short attention spans!

-Images also help could help you in increasing the content’s SEO value.
+Images also could help you in increasing the content’s SEO value.
 It helps search engines understand what your content is about.

 So how do you check if you have “enough” images in your content?